NethermindEth/dotnet-libp2p/src/samples/maui-chat/README.md

 # Prerequisites

-Development requires .NET Multi-platform UI development workload installed. it was tested using x86_x64 Android Emulator, but probably would work on other platforms.
+Development requires MS Visual Studio `.NET Multi-platform UI development` workload installed.
+It was tested using x86_x64 Android Emulator, but probably would work on other Android platforms.

-In case ofissues with starting up the app, workload restore may be needed:
+In case of issues with starting it up, workload restore may be needed:

 ```
 dotnet workload restore